Canon G7 X Mark II vs Ricoh GR III

 It is notable that the GR III has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G7X Mark II does not feature such an accessory-socket.

-Both the G7X Mark II and the GR III are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the GR III followed on from the Ricoh GR II.
+The GR III is a recent model that features in the current product line-up of Ricoh.
+In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G7 X Mark II and the Ricoh GR III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.